Kristina01111000/Drws_site/README.md

-- look for likert scale plugins, he wants it for site, get prices
+- look for likert scale plugins, he wants it for site, get prices, try to get singular likert scale plugin, not a grouping of it and other stuff